czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - What resources are available to help you when you need help?
 - When should you ask for technical assistance from 2i2c?
 - How much time can you commit to support activities?
-- Will you define a Code of Conduct for your community?
+- Will you set expectations of users' conduct and interactions?
 - How will you gather feedback to improve your support process?

 Considering your responses to the prompts above, identify which of the following resources you already have access to and which you would need to create/obtain: